Senior Resources » Hospice Care » Does Medicare or Medicaid Cover Hospice?

 What Is Hospice?

 Hospice care, or end-of-life care, is medical support for individuals with terminal illnesses during the final stages of life.
 The aim of hospice is not to find a cure.
 Rather, the goal is to focus on symptom management and maintain quality of life.
-To that end, patients typically receive hospice care within the comfort of their own homes.
+Patients typically receive hospice care within the comfort of their own homes.
 However, an individual can also receive hospice care in other facilities, such as nursing homes or retirement communities.

 Routine Home Care